adrihor/pythonista-dropbox/README.rst

 The adapter.PythonModuleAdapter has accomplished so far the first goal.
 See the doc string in pythonista_dropbox.adapter.
 Modules that don't exist on a non-iOS platform can be mocked with this class.

 The second goal is accomplished with some altering the gist at .. _pipista https://gist.github.com/pudquick/4116558 The pipista module is included in this package.
 Its altered dropbox counterpart is called dropbox_pipista.py.
-The dropbox_pipista.py module downloads sdist files from a given Dropbox path.
+The dropbox_pipista.py module downloads Python source distribution file files from a given Dropbox path.

 After an install, the following two commands are available at the command line: